Michael Shen Fu-Tsung

 Michael Alphonsus Shen Fu-Tsung, SJ, also known as Michel Sin, Michel Chin-fo-tsoung, Shen Fo-tsung, or Shen Fuzong (沈福宗 (Shěn Fúzōng, Shen Fu-tsung), c.
-1658 – 1691), was a Chinese mandarin and Jesuit from Nanjing.
+1658 – 1691), was a Chinese administrator and Jesuit and convert to Christianity.

 He was a convert to Catholicism who was brought to Europe by the Flemish Jesuit priest Philippe Couplet, Procurator of the China Jesuit Missions in Rome.
 They left Macau in 1681 and visited together Flanders, Italy, France, and England.
 He later became a Jesuit in Portugal and died near Mozambique while returning home.

 Visit to Europe

 Flanders and Rome

 Michael Shen Fu-Tsung arrived with Philippe Couplet by boat from Portuguese Macau in October 1682.
 They visited the city where Couplet was born, Mechelen.
 They then left for Rome, where Couplet tried to obtain a Papal authorization to celebrate mass in Chinese.